 Obviously, stock markets will correct sooner or later.
 Our point of view is that the current upleg will be stopped in 2017, but the correction is likely to be a blip on a very long term chart.
 Look at the 1991 or 2015 crashes, those also look like a small blip on the long term chart.

-Dow Jones long term chart on 20 years: up-to-date chart November 2018
+Dow Jones long term chart on 20 years (chart update: August 2021)

 Especially the October 2018 sell-off in stock markets was vicious.
 So far, though, the October correction did not damage any long term uptrend.
 On the contrary, the chart below shows that the uptrend is still intact.